Photo by Wayhome Studio / Adobe Stock Photo

 Perhaps the next big thing on the agenda is yet another tri-lettered cannabinoid called Cannabigerol, or CBG for short.
 Although not as widely recognized (yet) as CBD and THC, cannabigerol has the potential to turn into one of the most coveted cannabis-derived concentrates worldwide, and here’s why…

 Tons of brands are coming out with their version of CBG products.
 Perhaps the most common among specific cannabinoids always tend to be concentrates and oils, which I’m sure you’re already pretty familiar with.
 Fewer brands are coming out with what seems to be a step back but are harder to do in terms of manufacturing; cannabinoid-specific flower.
+If you want to know what are the best CBG strains available today, click here.

 But before dipping our toes any further into the pool of information, let’s first understand where the CBG hype is coming from.